Extreme Blue Summer Internship

 What is Extreme Blue?

 Working in a small team of students, you’ll tackle a real business problem.
 Your task?
-Develop an idea to solve it – one that no one else has thought of – and then, turn that idea into a real, proof-of-concept solution.
-When the 12 weeks are up, you’ll showcase your project to our executives, business partners and clients.
-Expectations will be high and the results will be closely scrutinised.
-Extreme Blue is no easy ride, but we guarantee it’ll be an incredible experience.
+Develop an idea to solve it – one that no one else has thought of – and then, turn that idea into a real product.
+When the 12 weeks are up, you’ll showcase it to our executives, business partners and clients.
+Expectations will be high and the results will be scrutinised closely.
+So, it’s not an easy ride – but we guarantee it’ll be an incredible experience.

 What opportunities do we offer?

-You’ll work in a team of 4 students – one business student and three technical students.
+You'll work in a team with 4 other students - business students and technical students.
 In these teams your challenge will be to develop the technology and business plan that will bring a new product to life for IBM.

 You’ll be the one managing the project, keeping the team on schedule and meeting targets and objectives.
 That’ll involve dealing directly with clients, determining the features your solution will need and putting together a watertight business case.